Computer Vision for Transit Travel Time Prediction: An End-to-End Framework Using Roadside Urban Imagery: Methodology

+Figure \ref{fig:framework} illustrates the data sources and the modules of our proposed framework.
+The attributes of data acquired from each source are described in Table \ref{tab:sources}.
 At the core of our proposed TranViT framework is the General Transit Feed Specification real-time component (GTFS-RT).
 The GTFS-RT is available for the MBTA vehicles through onboard GPS equipment which updates and publishes vehicle location, heading, and occupancy data in real-time at high-frequency intervals (up to every 1 second) \cite{mbta_gtfs}.
 We utilize this high-frequency of the GTFS-RT to trigger image acquisition \emph{only} as transit vehicles approach the area of the study, which accomplishes the following: \begin{enumerate} \item Enables linking the acquired image sequences and the travel times associated with the trip ID that activated the image acquisition. \item Optimizes the image acquisition process, ensuring data is only collected as needed. \end{enumerate}